Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation: Stochastic policy iteration

-Following the approach of this paper, we propose stochastic block-coordinate methods to solve \eqref{eq::stochastic_problem_samples}, extending the principles of BC-PE to stochastic setups.
-Similarly, the key idea is to iteratively update each factor in $\ccalQ$ while keeping the others fixed, using stochastic samples of the MDP.
+We propose stochastic BC methods to solve \eqref{eq::stochastic_problem_samples}, extending the principles of BC-PE to stochastic setups.
+The key idea is to iteratively update each factor in $\ccalQ$ while keeping the others fixed, using stochastic samples of the MDP.
+It is crucial to consider the Markovian nature of the sampling process, as it can bias the updates.
 Specifically, we sample a trajectory from the MDP.
-At iteration $m$, we observe the transition $\sigma_m=(s_m, a_m, r_m, s'_m, a'_m, h_m)$.
-Then, we update every factor $\bbQ_d \in \ccalQ$ cyclically.
-This procedure is summarized in the stochastic BC-PE algorithm shown in Algorithm \ref{alg::policy_evaluation_sbc}, where \texttt{StochUpdate} refers to the stochastic block-coordinate method with hyper-parameters $\beta_3$, and $\epsilon_3$ serves as the stopping criterion.
+At iteration $m$, we observe the transition $\sigma_m$ and we store it in an experience replay (ER) buffer $\ccalB$.
+Next, we sample a transition $\hat \sigma_m$ from the ER buffer $\ccalB$ uniformly at random and update every factor $\bbQ_d \in \ccalQ$ cyclically.
+The use of the ER buffer decorrelates the sampling process, mitigating the bias introduced by the Markov sampling \cite{fedus2020revisiting}.
+This procedure is summarized in the stochastic BC-PE algorithm shown in Algorithm \ref{alg::policy_evaluation_sbc}, where \texttt{StochUpdate} refers to the stochastic BC method with hyper-parameters $\beta_3$, and $\epsilon_3$ is the stopping criterion.
 The iterates $\ccalQ_d^{(m)}$ are defined in \eqref{eq::q_factor_iterates}.
-The main difference compared to BC-PE is that sampling is now embedded in the policy evaluation procedure.
 As with BC-PE, the stochastic BC-PE can be used to estimate optimal policies when combined with policy iteration.
 In this case, we run Algorithm \ref{alg::policy_iteration} and then, when reaching line 2, we implement the function \texttt{PolicyEvaluation} using Algorithm \ref{alg::policy_evaluation_sbc} and setting parameters $\beta_1$ to $\beta_1 = \{M, \epsilon_3, \beta_3\}$, which are the inputs required by Algorithm \ref{alg::policy_evaluation_sbc}.

-For the specific update used in line 11 of Algorithm \ref{alg::policy_evaluation_sbc}, we propose extending BCGD-PE to the stochastic setting, by using stochastic gradients of \eqref{eq::stochastic_problem_samples}.
-With that in mind, for the transition $\sigma_m$ we introduce the multi-dimensional indices $\bbi_m$ and $\bbi'_m$ associated with the triplets $(s_m, a_m, h_m)$ and $(s'_m, a'_m, h_m+1)$, respectively.
+For the specific update used in line 12 of Algorithm \ref{alg::policy_evaluation_sbc}, we propose extending BCGD-PE to the stochastic setting, by using stochastic gradients of \eqref{eq::stochastic_problem_samples}.
+With that in mind, for the transition $\hat \sigma_m=(\hat s_m, \hat a_m, \hat r_m, \hat s'_m, \hat a'_m, \hat h_m)$ we introduce the multi-dimensional indices $\bbi_m$ and $\bbi'_m$ associated with the triplets $(\hat s_m, \hat a_m, \hat h_m)$ and $(\hat s'_m, \hat a'_m, \hat h_m+1)$, respectively.
 Next, leveraging the chain rule, we compute the stochastic gradients